JayWebtech/yi-da-gbagyi-website/privacy-policy.md

 We use the collected information solely for:
 - **Learning Progress Tracking**: To save your progress through lessons and provide a personalized learning experience
-- **App Functionality**: To ensure the app works properly and provide core features
-- **App Improvement**: To understand how users interact with the app and improve its functionality

 ## Data Storage